02 Oct 20

 The day I walked into Santiago I was an empty shell.
 The romantic fantasies of walking into Santiago in a blaze of triumph with tears in my eyes and a fist in the air were just that, a fantasy.
 I touched the cathedral wall and felt…nothing.

 But this is what the Camino does.
 She plants a seed.
 She teaches you what you need to learn, in the time frame you need to learn it.
-She doesn’t slap you across the face on day 1 and say here it is, this is your lesson.
+She doesn’t slap you across the face on day one and say here it is, this is your lesson.
 It took 2 years, and a second Camino, to fully comprehend exactly what she had done for me.

 My second Camino was as different from the first one as black is from white.
 On my first one I was a blubbering mess, crying at the drop of a hat for reasons ranging from overwhelming elation to overwhelming pain.
 On the second I cried once.
 On the first I was in a world of pain.
 On the second I had no ailments at all.
 Zero.
 On the first I nearly gave up many times.
 On the second it didn’t even cross my mind.
 Literally.